By: LaDonna Patrick (submitted by Michelle Smith with permission)

 Anyway, more than once my patient will ask me “What got you into monkeys?”
 My response is “Well, I’ve had everything else, so about seven or eight years ago I decided to try a monkey.”

 At first I had a bushbaby, then a lemur, and finally I got my first little, real monkey.
-I had what I call critters in the past like coatis, kinkajous, skunks, etc. But me and the monkeys were a.
+I had what I call critters in the past like coatis, kinkajous, skunks, etc. But me and the monkeys were a perfect match.
 I don’t call them primates – I call them my soul mates.

 My very first little monkey was a red handed tamarin.
 She hated me.
 Every time she looked at me, she would scream her head off.
 That summer, work was slow so I had a lot of extra time to spend with her.
 You have to allow a monkey to “warm up” to you at their own pace.
 She got to where she would lay on my stomach while I watched TV or she would play “dentist” by looking in my mouth at my teeth.